 R&B sensation Ciara just wants everyone to know: She's all woman.
 "You know what's funny?
 The rumor that I used to be a man," she told us at the launch party for Vibe Vixen magazine at Frederick's.

 "They said Oprah said that on her show," she laughed.
 "I've never been on Oprah in my life — we all know I have years before I go on Oprah, so come on!"

-Muddle-headed confusion between the songstress Ciara and a transsexual in Ireland who shares the same name may well have worked to create this rumor.
-Ireland's Ciara was born in 1968 (which is about 20 years before the gal who was to become the popular Crunk & B singer).
-The Emerald Isle's Ciara came into this world male but in 1999
+Confusion between the songstress Ciara and a transsexual in Ireland who shares that name name may well have worked to create this rumor.
+Ireland's Ciara was born in 1968 (about 20 years before the birth of the popular Crunk & B singer).
+The Emerald Isle's Ciara came into this world male, but in 1999

-Online searches for 'ciara' quickly find the Irish Ciara's web page, which chronicles her experience of being surgically regendered.
-Perhaps the rumor about a talented young singer therefore properly lies at the feet of someone who could not conceive of there being more than one person in the world bearing that particular given name.
+Online searches for 'ciara' quickly found the Irish Ciara's web page, which chronicled her experience of being surgically regendered.
+Perhaps the rumor about a talented young singer therefore properly lay at the feet of someone who could not conceive of there being more than one person in the world bearing that particular given name.